andrey-leshenko/WaTracker/README.md

 # ![Icon](art/icon64.png) WaTracker

+Ever wondered what you can learn about people by stalking them in WhatsApp?
 WaTracker is a Chrome app that hooks into the WhatsApp web app at [web.whatsapp.com](https://web.whatsapp.com/) to repeatedly check if your friends are online.
 This information is collected and stored locally on your computer,